UniMath/agda-unimath/src/elementary-number-theory/inequality-integers.lagda.md

   ( leq-int-ℕ x y H)
 ```

-### The partially ordered set of integers ordered by inequality
+### The partially ordered set of integers ordered by the standard inequality

 ```agda
 ℤ-Preorder : Preorder lzero lzero